Online fundraisers shut down for man convicted in Arbery murder

 “The right to counsel, a guarantee enshrined in our Constitution, means little if ordinary people like Roddie Bryan cannot raise funds for their own defense – and that includes the right to raise funds for an appeal,” Gough wrote.
 “The cancellation of legitimate online efforts to raise funds for Roddie Bryan is simply the latest manifestation of a woke left mob mentality that relentlessly seeks to undermine the institutions of our government.”

-Gough told The News today that will he likely not represent Bryan on appeal.
+Gough told The News Thursday he will not likely represent Bryan on appeal.

 “He has not been sentenced yet, but we’re anticipating an appeal on his behalf.
 I might file it just to protect his rights, but he will probably use different counsel,” Gough said.